krishansubudhi/gendered-pronoun-resolution/readme.md

 # Goals

-1. ~Create a working solution with good accuracy.~
+1. Create a working solution with good accuracy.
-2. ~Compare different approaches.~
+2. Compare different approaches.
-3. ~Apply Distributed training using pytorch Distributed Data Parallel and Horovod.
-Document speed improvement.~
+3. Apply Distributed training using pytorch Distributed Data Parallel and Horovod.
+Document speed improvement.
 4. Use NVIDIA apex library for 16 bit floating point precission (fp16).
 Show training speed and metrics.
 5. Use azure ML to train.
 6. Use hyperdrive.
+7. Predict and submit to kaggle.

 # Steps